Where to Stay in Boston First Time: Best Areas & Neighborhoods

 🔍MORE HOTELS IN BEACON HILL

-What are the best areas to stay in Boston?
+What are the best places to stay in Boston for couples?

 What is the safest area to stay in Boston?